 has been exacerbated by the easy availability of pornography on

 the internet.
 It has not only affected sexual habits such as

 masturbation but has also caused hindrances in the daily lives

 of people and has become a mental disorder as well."

 Should Christian single men and women use masturbation as a

 means of releasing sexual tension to avoid fornication?
-Certainly not.
 With the

 addictive element and lust thoughts and transitory nature, I cannot recommend